TheParasiteProject/system_chre/tools/dev/README.md

 # CHRE Development Tools

-This directory contains tools and configuration files for setting up a development environment for CHRE.
-The [Usage](#usage) section explains how one can use it.
-The [Configuration](#configuration) section explains the setup of shell environment variables through
-`env_config.json`.
-Some of the [Python scripts](#public) are designed to be used as a standalone tool to facilitate various needs.
+This directory contains the tools and configuration files required to establish a development environment for the Context Hub Runtime Environment (CHRE).
+The [Usage](#usage) section details the operational procedures, while the [Configuration](#configuration) section explains the setup of shell environment variables via `env_config.json`.
+Several [Python scripts](#public) are designed for standalone use to support specific development tasks.

 ## Usage